House nixes requiring income-tax cuts when Arizona has surplus

 Sen. J.D.
 Mesnard, R-Chandler, sponsor of SB 1577, said he was not worried about how the state would weather an economic downturn.
 He noted the state has a "rainy-day fund'' that is supposed to equal 10% of the state budget, a figure that currently exceeds about $1.4 billion.

-Epstein suggested that is hardly enough.
-She pointed out that the state faced a $3 billion deficit in 2009.
-That was a time when the budget was less than $10 billion, less than two thirds the amount of current spending.

-The way the state dealt with that was cutting expenses by $1 billion, borrowing $1 billion that had to be paid back over time, with interest, and getting voters to approve a temporary one-cent increase in the state sales tax to raise $1 billion a year.

-But Mesnard said he is operating under the philosophy there won't be that kind of a financial downturn and that tax cuts can help improve the Arizona economy.
+Mesnard also said he is operating under the philosophy there won't be that kind of a financial downturn and that tax cuts can help improve the Arizona economy.

 During Senate debate on the idea, Sen. Priya Sundareshan, D-Tucson, said putting such a provision into statute fails to acknowledge there are times the state needs to use its surplus.